 The cost of the statue is estimated at around $2,000.

-More importantly, the lobster is a landmark in the community and the owners want it back.
+More importantly, the lobster is a landmark in the community and the owners made public pleas to get it back.